AlexRmlt/ethicbot-rasa/data/nlu.md

 - No, that was all.
 - No, I can't think of another one.
 - There are no other consequences.
+- No
+- No, that was all
+- No, that was all
+- No, at least I do not know one

 ## intent:deontology
 - /deontology